jlevy/og-equity-compensation/README.md

 that depends greatly on your skills, the marketplace of candidates, what other offers you have, what the company can pay, what other candidates the company has found, and the company’s needs.
-However, this section covers some basics of what to expect with offers, and tips on [negotiating an offer](https://hbr.org/2014/04/15-rules-for-negotiating-a-job-offer).
+However, this section covers some basics of what to expect with offers, as well as tips on [negotiating an offer](https://hbr.org/2014/04/15-rules-for-negotiating-a-job-offer).

 ### Equal treatment

-🔹 Companies can and should work hard to ensure that all candidates are [given equal treatment](https://rework.withgoogle.com/guides/pay-equity/steps/introduction/) in the hiring process but
+🔹 Companies can and should work hard to ensure that all candidates are [given equal treatment](https://rework.withgoogle.com/guides/pay-equity/steps/introduction/) in the hiring process, but
 [inequalities persist](https://iwpr.org/publications/gender-wage-gap-2017-race-ethnicity/).
 [Workplace disparities](https://digitalcommons.ilr.cornell.edu/cgi/viewcontent.cgi?article=2208&context=articles)
-in pay and opportunity span race and gender, with research focusing on [inequality in the U.S. workplace](http://www.pewresearch.org/fact-tank/2016/07/01/racial-gender-wage-gaps-persist-in-u-s-despite-some-progress/), [executive leadership](https://pr-paywatch-aflcio.pantheonsite.io/paywatch/company-pay-ratios) and its well documented
+in pay and opportunity span race and gender, with research focusing on [inequality in the U.S. workplace](http://www.pewresearch.org/fact-tank/2016/07/01/racial-gender-wage-gaps-persist-in-u-s-despite-some-progress/), [executive leadership](https://pr-paywatch-aflcio.pantheonsite.io/paywatch/company-pay-ratios) and its well-documented
 [lack of diversity](http://fortune.com/2017/06/09/white-men-senior-executives-fortune-500-companies-diversity-data/),
 and the [technology industry](https://www.eeoc.gov/eeoc/statistics/reports/hightech/).
 [Gender bias](https://www.newyorker.com/science/maria-konnikova/lean-out-the-dangers-for-women-who-negotiate)
-in negotiation is also an issue, making many women feel uncomfortable negotiating.
+in negotiation itself is also an issue;
+many women have been made to feel that they shouldn’t ask for what they deserve.

-More effort is needed to end biases and close the wage gap but candidates should know their worth and understand that they can negotiate to get better offers.
+More effort is needed to end biases and close the wage gap.
+All candidates should take the time to understand their worth and the specific value they can add to a company, so that they are fully prepared to negotiate for a better offer.

 ### General expectations